JAHealey1/Opt1-Releases/README.md

 ### ClueTrainer (MIT)

 Opt1 ports several pieces of [ClueTrainer](https://github.com/Leridon/cluetrainer)
-into Swift — the Celtic Knot rotation cost / canonical-pick logic, the elite compass reader (flood-fill rose detection, MSAA detection, AA pixel-count windows, and the binary-search / keyframe-interpolation calibration tables ported from `CompassReader.ts` and `CompassCalibrationFunction.ts`), and the teleport spot dataset.
+into Swift — the elite compass reader (flood-fill rose detection, MSAA detection, AA pixel-count windows, and the binary-search / keyframe-interpolation calibration tables ported from `CompassReader.ts` and `CompassCalibrationFunction.ts`), and the teleport spot dataset.
-ClueTrainer is
-© 2024 Lukas Gail and is distributed under the MIT License.
+ClueTrainer is © 2024 Lukas Gail and is distributed under the MIT License.
 The full licence text is reproduced in `LICENSES/THIRD_PARTY_LICENSES.md`.

 ### RuneScape Wiki (CC BY-NC-SA 3.0)